saip77/genai/roadmap.md

 # Roadmap for Gen AI and AI Agents

-## 📌 Day 0: Preliminaries
+## 📌  Preliminaries
-- Overview of Python & AI Ecosystem (for vocabulary, APIs, no coding)
+- Overview of Python & AI Ecosystem

 ---

-## 🧭 Part 1: LLM Foundations & Prompt Engineering (Days 1–25)
+## 🧭 Part 1: LLM Foundations & Prompt Engineering

 ### 🔍 LLM Core Concepts
 1. What is a Large Language Model (LLM)?